'Struggling to be able to fix errors'

 Today, she made a post to thank the affection she has received from fans and friends.
 “This post is to thank you for the numerous messages of affection from you and to thank Albert Einstein Hospital for now having quality vegan food!”

 “A few years ago, when I hurt my foot, I went hungry.
 They didn’t have a vegan menu.
 I wrote a letter to the president and today the hospital has several options!
-I was thrilled when the nutritionist told me that besides me, there were 3 other hospitalized vegans” .
+I was thrilled when the nutritionist told me that besides me, there were three other hospitalized vegans.” .

 “Almost all the nurses who took care of me are vegetarian or vegan.
 By the way, thank you to all the professionals for their affection.
 Sometimes I get tired of fighting so much, but when I see changes like that, my heart fills with gratitude,” she concluded.